Olive Philp Diary, 1919

 May THURSDAY, 15

-Done chores and cultivate sod next Jack's lie fence in forenoon.
+Done chores and cultivate sod next Jack's line fence in forenoon.
 Sowed and harrowed it in afternoon.
 Della here for duck eggs.
 A little showery early in morning.
 Cleared and quite sultry.
 Looking like rain.

 FRIDAY, 16